boudra/chainsauce/README.md

   toBlock: "latest"
 });

-// -- Start indexing:
+// -- One off indexing:

 // one off indexing, this will resolve when finished and reject if any error happens await indexer.indexToBlock("latest");

+// -- Continous indexing:

-// continuous indexing, watches the chain for new events until stopped
+// indexes to the latest block and watches the chain for new events
+// until stopped with `indexer.stop()`
 // errors will be emitted and will not stop indexing indexer.on("error", (error) => {
    console.error("whoops", error);
 });
 indexer.watch();

-// when using `watch`, you can stop indexing anytime: indexer.stop();
 ```

 ## Event handler types